Property Owner Alert Frequently Asked Questions

 Can there be more than one subscription on the one title?

-What should I do if I didn’t receive an email confirming my purchase or registration?
+What should I do if I didn’t receive an email confirming my purchase of the subscription?

 If you still have not received the confirmation email, please reach out to the LANDATA® customer support team via the contact form.
 When submitting your request, be sure to include your receipt number, any relevant screenshots, and your bank reference number (if available) to assist with verification.